how to write a product requirements document

 Find more about product manager's work in this video

 It’s not rare though for a PM to accept contributions from other teams.
-Say, UX and UI designers can help them define user workflows and create user experience requirements to ensure that the product follows usability standards.
+For example, UX and UI designers can help them define user workflows and create user experience requirements to ensure that the product follows usability standards.
 Marketing and sales teams might offer insight into customer needs, either directly or via an MRD.
 And the engineering team can help refine the scope and complexity, advising on feasibility and constraints.

 Before finalizing, a product manager will present stakeholders with a PRD for review and after approval, it’s ready to go.